joshcherno/MARVELus/README.md

 Git for version control.
 Maven for project build management.
 ## Team Members
+####Joshua Chernomorets
-Joshua Chernomorets – Full-Stack Developer with a focus on front-end development for this project.
+Full-Stack Developer with a focus on front-end development for this project.
 Joshua played a key role in planning the full-stack architecture and led efforts on aesthetics, user experience, branding, and ensuring seamless connectivity between the front-end and back-end systems.
 He worked closely with the team to ensure smooth integration of all components.
+####Dylan Akers
-Dylan Akers – Full-Stack Developer, contributing to both back-end logic and API integration.
-Dylan played a pivotal role in the initial front-end architecture, working to establish a strong UI foundation, and collaborated on the overall structure to ensure a consistent user experience.
+Full-Stack Developer, contributing to both back-end logic and API integration.
+Dylan played a pivotal role in the initial front-end architecture to establish a strong UI foundation and collaborated on the overall structure to ensure a consistent user experience.
 His input was key in developing the back-end services that powered the application.
+####Rob Roberts
-Rob Roberts – Full-Stack Developer who laid the foundational structure for the back-end services and led efforts on integrating the Marvel API.
+Full-Stack Developer with a focus on back-end development for this project. who laid the foundational structure for the back-end services and led efforts to integrate the Marvel API.
 Rob ensured data handling was smooth, playing a major role in the communication between the API and the app’s internal systems, enabling efficient data flow.
 Working together, the team tackled complex challenges, such as integrating Marvel’s extensive API and managing the large datasets involved.
 Thanks to our collaboration, we delivered a polished, functional application in just under two weeks.

 ## Key Accomplishments